 The EPA requires regular sampling to ensure drinking water safety.
-The Green Meadows HWC Public Water System conducted sampling for bacteria; inorganic; radiological; synthetic organic; volatile organic contaminant sampling during the years prior to and through 2021.
-Samples were collected for many different contaminants most of which were not detected in the Green Meadows HWC Water Supply.
-The Ohio EPA requires us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
-Some of our data, though accurate, are more than one year old.
+Condo 4 conducted sampling for bacteriological, disinfection byproducts, PFAS, nitrate, and SOC contaminant sampling during the years prior to and through 2021.
+The EPA requires us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+Some of our data though accurate, are more than one year old.
+Listed below is information on those contaminants that were found in the Granger Lake Condo #4 drinking water.